-The week following Pentecost is something of a 'ghost holiday' (a term I found in googling various links for this post, and which I like).
-From the Middle Ages until the 20th century the period around Whitsun was the principal summer holiday of the year - especially Whit-Monday, i.e. today.
+The week following Pentecost is a lost holiday.
+From the Middle Ages until the early 20th century the period around Whitsun was the principal summer holiday of the year - especially Whit-Monday, i.e. today.
 It was the time for fairs, Morris dancing, games, ale-drinking, school and church processions, weddings, wandering into the countryside, and generally having a good time.
 Sadly the decision to fix the Spring Bank Holiday to the last Monday in May has pretty much destroyed all sense of the season - even the name 'Whitsun' (the English name for the feast since at least the eleventh century) is increasingly forgotten.

 So, like me, you are probably doing nothing to mark this day.
-But this is what you could have been doing (from this site):
+But here are some of the things you could once have been doing (from this site):

 In medieval Western Europe, Pentecost was a period of great festivity, and was considered a day of more importance than can be easily explained by the incidents connected with it, recorded in the gospel, or by any later Christian legends attached to it.
 It was one of the great festivals of the kings and great chieftains in the medieval romances.
 It was that especially on which King Arthur is represented as holding his most splendid court.
 The sixth chapter of the Morte d’Arthur of Sir Thomas Malory, tells us how, "Then King Arthur removed into Wales, and 'let crie a great feast that it should be holden at Pentecost, after the coronation of him at the citie of Carlion.'"
 And chapter one hundred and eighteen adds, 'So King Arthur had ever a custome, that at the high feast of Pentecost especially, afore al other high feasts in the yeare, he would not goe that day to meat until he had heard or seene some great adventure or mervaile.
 And for that custom all manner of strange adventures came before King Arthur at that feast afore all other feasts.'Do something fun today; it's your ancient right.